 It’s about 2.5 miles from the centre of town: this corresponds to about a ten minute cycle into town.
-In reality, it often takes Girtonians less time to get around town than their centre-town friends.

 The vast majority of Girtonians cycle in each day: you only need to get a second-hand bike (of which there are many in Cambridge), so don’t worry worry about getting the newest road bike.
 There are several bike shops nearby.
 To help keep your bike safe, each student is required to register their bike at Girton with the Porters’ Lodge.